 With the Higher Level Reviews which we have seen, some are coming back with favorable decisions in less than a week.
 This process is increasing the time it takes to get a decision for those veterans who have previously applied.
 Getting this done correctly could be an option for you moving forward with your claim appeal.

 These are only a few examples of Higher Level Reviews and how they work.
 If you are confused or frustrated with your claim, let VA Claims Insider help.
-We have the experts that can help you with a winning strategy to get the compensation you deserve!
+We have the coaches that can help you with a winning strategy to get the compensation you deserve!